 This exhibit celebrates the third season of Salem Reads, a community reading program, with art inspired by the novel, Good Morning, Midnight by Lily Brooks-Dalton.

 The exhibit of local artists work will be on display through February 28, and has been curated by Artists in Action board member Diane Trevett.
 Please join us for the reception and tell your friends!

 Get more information about Salem Reads at the following links:

 Once again, Artists in Action (AiA) is pairing up with the Oregon State Capital to celebrate the cherry in March of 2019.

-Jurors will choose the poster winner based on their interpretation of the focus of Cherry Blossom Day: the blooming cherry trees in the Capitol Mall, Oregon’s cherry industry, and the importance of the Japanese cultural influence in Oregon.
+Artists are invited to submit their best 2-D image interpreting the focus of Cherry Blossom Day: the blooming cherry trees in the Capitol Mall, Oregon’s cherry industry, and the importance of the Japanese cultural influence in Oregon.
 These elements may be combined in any manner the artist desires.

-There will be an entry fee, but we think it will be around $5.00 for each entry.
+There will be an entry fee of $5.00 for each entry.
 The money will be used to promote the event.

 All images must meet gallery quality standards.

 - Pieces must be ready to hang with wire.